Table of Contents

 - If your chicks arrive with eyes shut and eye lids swelled or red, this is a very rare issue.
 Sometimes when chicks get stressed during shipping they peck at the shining black eye that stands out on light colored chicks.
 If this happens, dampen the eye 6 times a day with moist cloth and use triple antibiotic ointment on the skin part of eye.
 Generally it takes about 5 days for the eye to heal and be clear.

-One time consult fee with Peter Brown AKA “THE CHICKEN DOCTOR", a chicken expert with over 50 plus years of helping thousands of poultry enthusiasts with their poultry problems.
+One time consult fee with Peter Brown AKA “THE CHICKEN DOCTOR,” a chicken expert with over 50 years of helping thousands of poultry enthusiasts with their poultry problems.
 Once paid we will send you a paid invoice with the phone number to call for your chicken problem consultation.

-There is no refund on the $25.00 fee paid and it can be used within 1 year of purchase (Monday-Friday).
+There is no refund of the $25.00 fee paid and it can be used within 1 year of purchase (Monday-Friday).